biligee23/Spotify_romanizer/README.md

 ### 🎶 Advanced Playlist Tools
 - **Full Playlist Management:** View, rename, and delete your Spotify playlists directly from the app.
-- **Duplicate-Free Adding:** When adding songs to an existing playlist, the app automatically detects and skips any tracks that are already present.
+- **Duplicate-Free Adding:** When adding songs to an existing playlist, the app automatically checks for and skips any tracks that are already present.
 - **Asynchronous Creation:** New playlists are created in the background, so your UI is never blocked.
 - **Drag-and-Drop Reordering:**
     - **Tracks:** Reorder tracks within a playlist, and the changes are instantly saved to your Spotify account.